Wiener--Ito integral representation in vector valued Gaussian stationary random fields

+Moreover, we need later the notion of spectral measures and random spectral measures corresponding to stationary generalized random fields, and they are introduced in Section~4.
+In the main text of this paper a more detailed, precise definition of these notions will be given.
+We have to define these objects, because we can formulate the limit in the limit theorems we are interested in in this paper by means of multiple random integrals with respect to the random spectral measures corresponding to stationary generalized random fields.

-Then I define the multiple Wiener--It\^o integrals with respect to the coordinates of a vector valued random spectral measure in Section~5.
-In Section~6 I prove the diagram formula which enables us to express the product of two multiple Wiener--It\^o integrals as the sum of appropriately defined multiple Wiener--It\^o integrals.
-This result has an important role in Section~7 which has two main subjects.
-The first one is to create a useful relation between multiple Wiener--It\^o integrals and the multivariate generalization of Hermite polynomials, the so-called Wick polynomials.
-The second subject of Section~7 is a useful representation of the shift transformation of a random variable given in the form of a multiple Wiener--It\^o integral.
-These results enable us to work out a method in Section~8 to prove new type non-central limit theorems, in particular to give a correct formulation and proof of Theorem~6 of Arcones paper~\cite{1}.
-Next I give a more detailed description about the content of the subsequent sections.
+Then I define the multiple Wiener--It\^o integrals with respect to the coordinates of a vector valued random spectral measure in Section~5, and I also prove there their most important properties.
+In Section~6 I prove an important result, called the diagram formula which enables us to express the product of two multiple Wiener--It\^o integrals as the sum of appropriately defined multiple Wiener--It\^o integrals.
+The present paper contains these results.